BTW-Community/Adaptive_HUD_Brightness/README.md

 * Perfect for multiplayer servers—install it yourself without affecting anyone else.

 ### 🕯️ Thoughtful Adjustments
-* Even in total darkness, a **minimum brightness threshold** ensures the HUD remains visible and usable.
+* Even in total darkness, a minimum brightness threshold ensures the HUD remains visible and usable.
+* Brightness changes are smoothed across frames to reduce abrupt jumps and flickering.
 * Brightening happens quickly (when entering light), while darkening is gradual (when entering darkness)—mimicking natural eye adaptation.

 ### 🌓 Moon Phase & Day/Night Awareness
-* The addon accounts for **moon phases**, providing slightly more ambient light during a full moon and less during a new moon.
+* The addon accounts for moon phases, providing slightly more ambient light during a full moon and less during a new moon.
 * Day/night cycles naturally affect HUD brightness, with smooth transitions at sunrise and sunset.

 ### 🎬 Bonus Use
-* Could help in the **video editing process** if you need to brighten footage while keeping HUD elements visible in dark scenes.
+* Useful for content creators: brightening dark footage in editing won't blow out the HUD since it's already dimmed in-game.

 -----